diazjf/meow-micro/README.md

 # Meow Micro 🐈

 Contains MicroServices which send and receive cat names.
+The meow-client accepts requests via a REST API and uses GRPC to communicate with the meow-server.

-It is used in the Distributed Tracing tutorial found here:
+It is used in the Distributed Tracing tutorial <name>.
+Which goes over:

+- Ingress-Nginx Distributed Tracing
+- Instrumenting MicroServices
+- Viewing Trace

 ## Running Locally